 Yes, a log file is automatically saved for each execution that encounters an unexpected problem.
 One log file is also saved for the last normal execution.
 All you need to do is locate these files in the ZereneStacker application directory as described below, then attach them to an email sent to email@example.com.
 The logs are ordinary text files that you can look at with any text editor if you have any concerns about their content.
 As an alternative to attaching the file, the content can also be copy/pasted into the body of your email.

 To locate log and configuration files, proceed as follows:

 Probably the ZereneStacker folder will contain several log files.
-To identify the proper one, consider the circumstances: If you received a popup diagnostic that said “Uh-oh – something went wrong and caused an internal error”, then the file is named something like *ErrorLog20110508090456.txt, where the digits indicate date & time (2011 May 8 at 09:04:56 am).
+To identify the proper one, consider the circumstances: If you received a popup diagnostic that said “Uh-oh – something went wrong and caused an internal error”, then the file is named something like ErrorLog<timestamp>.txt or AutoErrorLog<timestamp>.txt, where <timestamp> is a string of digits that indicate date & time.
+For example the file may be named ErrorLog20110508090456.txt, for a problem that occurred on 2011 May 8 at 09:04:56 am.
 If you did not receive such a popup, then the log file is LastNormalLog.txt.

 Are there more FAQs?

 No, this is the end of the list.

 The blank space after here is just a matter of page formatting — it lets most browsers display every linked FAQ at top of page, even if it's near the end of the list.